SaintRepublic/FrameController/README.md

 Controller controller = findViewById(R.id.frameController);
 ```

-*If you include views into FrameController in xml layout, make sure that FrameController contains only FrameLayout child !*
+*If you include views into FrameController in xml layout, make sure that FrameController contains only FrameLayout childs!*

 ## Example
 ```java